ramidem/dotfiles/README.md

 Just figuring things out.
 I am sure you understand.
 You have been to this stage before.

+PS:

+I am not sure what to do with these files for now but they are a lot of help.

 Get in touch: [twitter](http://www.twitter.com/ramidem).